oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 $ kubectl apply -f /path/to/output-directory/weblogic-domains/<domainUID>/domain.yaml
 ```

 As a convenience, using the `-e` option, the script can optionally create the domain object, which in turn results in the creation of the corresponding WebLogic Server pods and services.
-This option should only be used in a single node Kubernetes cluster.
+This option should be used in a single node Kubernetes cluster only.

-For a multi-node Kubernetes cluster, make sure that the generated image is available on all nodes before creating the domain resource using the kubectl apply -f command.
+For a multi-node Kubernetes cluster, make sure that the generated image is available on all nodes before creating the domain resource using the `kubectl apply -f` command.

 The usage of the create script is as follows: